olsen-cole/macrocard/README.md

 - The macropad will occasionally display a pink color on wake when it should be cyan.
 Switching the layer resolves the issue.

 # Troubleshooting
+If you cannot connect to the macropad despite the device broadcasting, the unit may have a previous saved connection.
+Press and hold the encoder switch to clear the saved bluetooth connection and retry connecting.

 If any issues are encountered during or after the update process, performing a settings reset may resolve issues.
 To do this, first disassemble the macropad.
 Place the macropad into bootloader mode manually and apply the settings_reset.uf2 file.
 Then place the macropad into bootloader mode manually and apply the update file.